Sideridis maryx (Guenée, 1852)

 Photograph copyright: Merrill A. Peterson

-Sideridis maryx is a medium-sized noctuid moth (FW length 17 - 20 mm) with uniform dark maroon forewings lacking almost any pattern that flies in forests with bear-berry (Arctostaphylos uva-ursi) in early summer.
-The forewing are darkest at the costal margin, in the cell, and along the veins.
+Sideridis maryx is a medium-sized noctuid moth (FW length 17 - 20 mm)that flies in forests with bear-berry (Arctostaphylos uva-ursi) in early summer.
+It has uniform, dark maroon forewings lacking almost any pattern.
+The forewings are darkest at the costal margin, in the cell, and along the veins.
 The transverse lines are represented by pale dots at the costa.
 Only the reniform spot is faintly visible as a darker gray mark with a few white spots in some specimens.
-The hindwing is pale yellowish gray with smoky gray toward the margin and dark veins, the discal spot is barely evident.
+The hindwing is pale yellowish-gray with smoky gray toward the margin and dark veins.
+The discal spot is barely evident.
 The eye is covered with fine hairs.
 The male antenna is bead-like.

 This species is widely distributed across Canada in moist forest habitats.
 In the Pacific Northwest, it occurs in moist, open forest and meadow habitats at higher elevations in the Rocky Mountain region, and on barren rocky ridges or lava fields at high elevations along the summit of the Cascades and Siskiyou Mountains.
 It is usually uncommon or rare, but may be locally common where kinnikinnick brush is found.